 One aspect of the country is certainly old-style Gaelic and Celtic tradition and the wild, rustic beauty of its hinterlands, but Scotland is just as much about cosmopolitan vitality and economic bustle: The cities of Edinburgh (the capital) and Glasgow (the biggest) are rich in history, art, and architecture, not to mention hugely important centers for finance, trade, and tourism.

-Scotland is, naturally, the source of Scotch whisky, the smoky taste of which is indelibly associated with the brown crags, moors, and glens of the countryside.
+Scotland is, naturally, the source of Scotch whiskey, the smoky taste of which is indelibly associated with the brown crags, moors, and glens of the countryside.

 Scotland ranks as one of the premier destinations for tourism and wilderness travel in Western Europe; the scale of its rugged terrain is unmatched anywhere else in Great Britain